-Older Gorani women wear their traditional clothes everyday.
-The younger ones reserve them for special occasions such as weddings, celebrations, and religious events.
+Older Gorani women wear their traditional clothes every day.
+The younger ones reserve them for special occasions.
+They sure will be wearing them at weddings, celebrations, and religious events.

-Wearing traditional clothes, bunad, is a must during Norway’s National Day, which is celebrated on the 17th of May.
-On that day every Norwegian wears their regional costume.
+Wearing traditional clothes, bunad, is a must during Norway’s National Day (May 17).
+On that day, every Norwegian wears their regional costume.

-Norwegians also wear bunad in formal events like weddings, graduations, baptisms, sometimes for anniversaries, their own weddings, Christmas; and certainly for confirmations… It is usual nowadays for parents to give a bunad to their children as a confirmation gift so they can wear it during the ceremony.
+Norwegians also wear bunad at formal events.
+They can wear it to get married, to attend weddings, graduations, baptisms, anniversaries, Christmas… And certainly for confirmations.
+Nowadays, it is usual for parents to give a bunad to their children as a confirmation gift.
+That way, the child can wear it during the ceremony.

 From 70 to 80% of Norwegian women own a bunad.

-In the village of Hardanger it is customary to get married in bunad.
-And the brides wear elaborate, beautiful headdresses that are also passed from one generation to the next.
+In the village of Hardanger, it is customary to get married in bunad.
+The brides wear elaborate, beautiful headdresses.
+Those too, are passed from one generation to the next.

-While the Danes of the mainland wear modern clothes, the Danes from the Faroe Islands like wearing their national dress every now and then.
+The Danes of the mainland wear modern clothes.
+But the Danes from the Faroe Islands like to dust off their national dress every now and then.

-They do not wear it everyday but dust it off frequently for celebrations.
-It is worn at weddings, baptisms, and other events, including the Olavsoka, a summer festival in which sporting the national costume is a must.
+They wear it at weddings, baptisms, and other events.
+Also at festivals like the Olavsoka, in which sporting the national costume is a must.

 The Opening of Parliament takes place during Olavsoka.
-And even politicians and priests dress in folk costume for the ceremony.
+And everyone, including politicians and priests, dress in folk costume for the ceremony.

-When the Danish royals visit the island, the royal women wear traditional Faroese clothing, and many of their hosts do the same.
+Danish royals wear traditional Faroese clothing when they visit the island.
+And many of their hosts do the same.

-The Gorals (highlanders or mountaineers) of the Tatra region still wear their folk clothes proudly.
-Many wear them everyday, especially those who work in the tourism industry.
+The Gorals are the mountaineers of the Tatra region.
+They still wear their folk clothes proudly.
+Many wear them every day, especially those who work in the tourism industry.

 If you want to see Gorals in their traditional clothing, head to the Polish towns of Podhale, Orawa, and Spisz.

-In the rest of Poland traditional clothes were never worn daily.
-They were considered one’s best clothes and were reserved for special occasions, which still applies today.
-They wear them at festivals, some weddings, national and religious holidays, and sometimes for church services.
+In the rest of Poland, traditional clothes were never worn daily.
+They were one’s best clothes.
+So Poles reserved them for special occasions.
+That still applies today.
+Poles wear folk dress at festivals and national and religious holidays.
+And sometimes at weddings, or to attend church.

-These clothes tell a lot about their wearer, from their economic, social and marital status, to the region they come from.
-For example, in some regions, a woman’s headpiece announces to the initiated whether she is single or married.
+These clothes tell a lot about their wearer.
+They tell the region the wearer came from.
+They also show their economic, social, and marital status.
+For example, a woman’s headpiece can tell the initiated whether she is single or married.

 Hana women used to hide their hair completely, even from their husbands (see the first picture).
 While the men wore their hair long.